katakombi/CardanoLive/catalyst/PLAN.md

 Create a documentation for the most important of these use cases.

+## Security & Encryption

+## Generally speaking
+* system can be securely updated from within

+### /home encrypted
+* system is considered safe to use as long as the user does not hand out the USB stick
+* when others get hold on the USB stick they could replace the system with a malicious one

+## fully encrypted
+* impossible for others to replace the system with a malicious one
+* makes the initial setup probably too complicated for newbies - no easy way known as of now!

 ## Concepts

 * Design and document a CardanoLive ISO upgrade procedure